smhurf/lewagon_challenges/04-Decision-Science/01-Project-Setup/01-Context-and-Setup/README.md

 ## Setup

 ### 1 - Project Structure
-Go to your local `04-Decision-Science` folder
+Go to your local `04-Decision-Science` folder.
-This will be your project structure for the week
+This will be your project structure for the week.

 ```bash
 .